Enabling Great Guiding

 - Do I know my team personally?

-- Am I expanding my own Guiding horizons?
+- Am I expanding my Girl Guiding horizons?

 - Do I have good relationships with community organisations?

-- Am I fostering fun and friendship in my team by trying new things and encouraging attendance at meetings, trainings and events?
+- Am I fostering fun and friendship in my team by trying new things and encouraging attendance at meetings, training and events?

 - Am I living by the Promise and Law?